Williams FW15C: Criticisms

 The primary criticism of the FW15C was an inconsistent handling manner arising from occasions when the computer systems wrongly interpreted the information they were receiving from their sensors, or due to air being present in the hydraulics of the active system.
 Slight changes to the weight distribution of this latest Williams produced a car that was slightly more responsive than its immediate predecessor, if rather more nervous when driven on the limit.
 In particular this trait manifested itself in slight rear-end instability under braking, most notable on high speed circuits such as Hockenheim when the car was operating in a low downforce trim.
 It was a trait that particularly caused problems for the smoother driving style of Alain Prost who could set up the car best when it had even handling characteristics.

 Alain Prost was quoted as saying:

 "I think that an active suspension car with traction control needs to be thrown around quite a lot, whereas I like to drive a little more quietly, perhaps using the throttle more sensitively, which perhaps is not needed quite so much in an active car".

 In the wet the car also exhibited a tendency to momentarily lock the rear wheels during downchanges.
 This however was alleviated with the fitting of a power throttle system at Imola ensuring that the revs could be perfectly matched when the clutch was engaged.

 Prost also later said that although he was amazed at the general quality and technology of the car, the FW15C was not his favorite car to drive and work with, as it was such a different car to drive and work with than any of the other cars he had driven before.

+Livery

+This was the final year that Williams had title sponsorship from Canon, who had sponsored the team since 1985 and cigarette brand Camel since 1991.
+Williams used the 'Camel' logos, except at the French, British, German and European Grands Prix, where they were replaced with either a Camel emblem or "Williams" text.

+Japanese video game company Sega joined as the team's major sponsor.
+Some of the Sega related decals including a Sonic's foot on the pedal, shifting and race winning trophies on the rear wing.

 FW15D

 In early 1994, two FW15C chassis were modified to run without electronic driving aids, which were banned for 1994.
 The FW15D was an interim car with passive suspension, and no traction control.
 The cars were tested by Senna and Hill in January 1994, but the car was far from optimal, as it was originally designed around an active suspension system.
-The FW15D was used during the Rothmans Williams Renault launch at Estoril, on 19 January 1994 (Notably with Damon Hill driving with an onboard camera recorder, and not Ayrton Senna as many have incorrectly assumed).
+The FW15D was used during the Rothmans Williams Renault launch at Estoril, on 19 January 1994 (Notably with Hill driving with an onboard camera recorder, and not Senna as many have incorrectly assumed).
 The car was retired once the FW16 became available, yet it was notably the quicker car of the two in early season testing laptimes.